saranicolesousa/Dynamic-LAB-Consortium-Models-for-Plant-Based-Fermentationls-/README.md

 ## Project Overview

 The project aims to use genome-scale metabolic models (GEMs) to study microbial interactions in plant-based matrices, with a focus on chickpea and fava bean fermentations.
-The main goal is to investigate how selected LAB strains may contribute to the mitigation of off-flavors and to the identification of favorable fermentation conditions through computational modeling.
+The main goal is to investigate how selected LAB strains may contribute to the mitigation of off-flavors and to the identification of favorable fermentation conditions through computational modelling.

 The workflow combines:
 - curation and standardization of GEMs,